gngrwzrd/UIImageLoader/readme.md

 These methods use the file modified date to decide which to delete.

-When an image is accessed using the loader the modified date is updated.
+When an image is accessed using UIImageLoader the modified date is updated.

 Images that are used frequently will not be removed.